dinethmeegoda/Continuum-Flow/README.md

 In this step, we take the array of blocks, detect which are surface blocks (`nonEmptyCellCount > 0`), and put the indices of those surface blocks into a new, compact array.
 Each thread acts as a single block.
 The paper accomplishes this by having each surface-block thread atomically add against an index, and using that unique index to write into the output surface block indices array.

-Both the issue with and solution to this approach was immediately obvious to us.
-The issue: heavy use of atomics creates high contention and is very slow.
-The solution: stream compaction!
+Both the issue with and solution to this approach were immediately obvious to us:

+The issue - heavy use of atomics creates high contention and is very slow.

+The solution - stream compaction!
 Stream compaction is widely used to do precisely this task: filter on an array and compress the desired entries into an output array.

 <p align="center">
   <img src="app/image/streamcompaction.png" alt="streamcompaction" />